Staff

 Research Assistant

-Rosie (she/her) received her Bachelor of Science in Society & Environment with a minor in Global Poverty and Practice from the University of California, Berkeley.
+Rosie (she/they) received her Bachelor of Science in Society & Environment with a minor in Global Poverty and Practice from the University of California, Berkeley.
 She co-led the student group Herbicide Free Berkeley, holding community weeding days and focusing on groundskeeper support and student engagement, and has experience organizing with Pesticide Action Network on their No #ToxicAlliance campaign.
 Rosie is passionate about intersectional environmental justice, supporting BIPOC-owned bookstores, and enjoys dancing, writing poetry, and meeting neighborhood cats.
 She is excited to be joining the Illegal & Toxics Threats Team, where she hopes to continue to learn and do work that steps into solidarity with struggles against the colonial contexts and corporate interests that have shaped conventional agriculture and the labor practices, production and distribution of consumer goods.

 Julianna Ramirez, MA